 But just what exactly does 2011 have in store for us?
 Here our Business Analysts talk about their 2011 SEO predictions, expected trends and what they believe is in store for the next 12 months.

-Bernard Somja, SEO Director – With Google Instant now rolled out, in 2011 it’s more important than ever to properly optimise your title and description tags – expect shorter attention spans from users; your elevator pitch is now reduced to the blink of an eye.
-Show your users what to do; have clear call-to-actions and optimise your checkout process.
+Bernard Somja, SEO Director – With Google Instant now rolled out, in 2011 it’s more important than ever to properly optimize your title and description tags – expect shorter attention spans from users; your elevator pitch is now reduced to the blink of an eye.
+Show your users what to do; have clear call-to-actions and optimize your checkout process.

-Steve Pronger, Business Analyst – SEO will continue to shift away from basic on-page optimisation and link building to external factors such as citations, likes and reviews.
-Content development and optimisation of video will become integral for SEO services.
-Services in conversion optimisation will grow in importance and more SEO agencies will be offering these services.
+Steve Pronger, Business Analyst – SEO will continue to shift away from basic on-page optimization and link building to external factors such as citations, likes and reviews.
+Content development and optimization of video will become integral for SEO services.
+Services in conversion optimization will grow in importance and more SEO agencies will be offering these services.

 Chris West, Business Analyst – The basics will remain the same – titles, site content, and even old link building tactics will continue to have an impact – however in addition, social ‘likes/dislikes’ will become as important as building links.
 Duplicated content may not be an issue anymore, only if it’s duplicated across one’s own site.

 Bernard Somja, SEO Director – Google will use data from Gmail and Analytics to feed its algorithm.
 It would be unbelievable from Google not to use analytics data to assess which sites are relevant to the searcher.
 Bounce rates have been coming into play for a while but expect other factors (time on page; pages/visit even mouse cursor following text) to count.

 Google is getting feedback from angry users due to privacy concerns, lack of consistency in SERPs (with or without local, video, images, news, real time and or a mix of them) and poor relevancy (too many forums, comparison sites; less branding or standalone sites) – expect a shift in users to Bing.